unomns/snotify/README.md

 # 📈 Snotify — Stock Notification service

-Snotify is a lightweight Telegram-based micro-SaaS that lets users subscribe to stock price changes and receive alerts directly via Telegram.
+**Snotify** is a lightweight Telegram-based stock tracker.
+It lets users subscribe to stock symbols and instantly get the current price, all from a Telegram bot.

+> 🔒 This repo contains the **public core** of a real micro-SaaS project.
+> The private version includes production-grade orchestration and automated price monitoring.

 ---

 ## ✨ Features

 - ✅ Telegram bot integration
-- ✅ SQLite storage backend (MySQL-ready architecture)
+- ✅ SQLite backend (MySQL-ready driver-based architecture)
 - ✅ Per-user stock tracking
-- ✅ Price change detection
-- ✅ Telegram alerts on stock updates
+- ✅ Instant current price response on `/track` and `/list`
+- ✅ Clean, testable structure with interfaces and stores

 ---